 As with many parenting questions, there is no one correct answer.
-But some guidelines can help you figure out what activities are age-appropriate and help kids learn responsibility and self-reliance.
+However, some guidelines can help you figure out what activities are age-appropriate and help kids learn responsibility and self-reliance.

 However, keep in mind that not all teenagers will be able to perform the same tasks at the same age because everyone develops differently.
-Consider each child’s abilities and limitations when determining what they should be doing around the house.
+Consider each child’s abilities and limitations when determining what they should do around the house.

 Avoid arguments by asking your teenager what they would like to do around the house.
 This might reduce their resistance and make them feel like their opinion is valued.